fma2/pcp-intro-web-development-2016/assignments/homework-week1.md

 	- When you refresh the page with your new tags, what changes?
 What shows up on the page and what doesn’t?
 	- Given these changes, what is the difference between the <head> and the `<body>`?
 	- What’s the purpose of the `<meta>` element?
 (Do some research and find out!)

+> Don't forget: when you are done, upload it to your Google Drive folder!

 - **Optional Practice: Update Your Resume**